FORGET THE CAR, RENT A CANAL BOAT: UP TO 30% OFF ALL DEPARTURES

 Pricing and Availability

 Departure on Saturday: minimum 7 days.
 For short stays: departure on Monday or Friday Remember to provide details of your crew to benefit from additional discounts.
+Please note: 1 May is a public holiday in France and, exceptionally, all locks will be closed on that day.

 Children 0 to 17 years